zuraxy/STADVDB/isolationlevels.md

 ### Frontend usage

 - Navigate to **Concurrency Testing → Transaction Orchestrator**.
-- Pick a scenario, isolation level, and client count, then click **Run Scenario**.
+- Pick a scenario, optionally target an order ID, configure the two transaction actors (node, isolation, pg_sleep delay, and new quantity for writers), then click **Run Scenario**.
-- Status, per-client outcomes, node snapshots, and recent logs refresh automatically; you can also click **Abort Run** to simulate cancellations.
+- Status, per-actor outcomes, node snapshots, and recent logs refresh automatically; you can also click **Abort Run** to simulate cancellations.

 ### Tests